rdhox/rdhox.io/content/posts/local-vhost-for-subdomains.md

 categories = ["backend"]
 +++

-Developping web apps now is not what it was before, and it's a good thing.
-Not that W/L/X/AMP was such a pain to use (even if sometimes it was), now we just install some packages via npm, `npm start` and like magic you can start developping your app.
+Developing web apps now is not what it was before, and it's a good thing.
+Not that W/L/X/AMP was such a pain to use (even if sometimes it was), now we install some packages via npm, `npm start` and like magic you can start developing your app.
-But with more complexe apps, using subdomains for example, you may have to set-up your own local server to handle the different urls.
-Or maybe you just don't want messy folders containing apps that all responded to `localhost:3000`, but different domains for each app, with one server to launch and the right url to put in your browser.
+But with more complex apps, using subdomains for example, you may have to set-up your own local server to handle the different urls.
+Or maybe you don't want messy folders containing apps that all respond to `localhost:3000`, but you want different domains for each app, with one server to launch and the right url to put in your browser.

 We're going to see here how we can manage that.
-Let say we have this organisation :
+Let's say we have this organization :

 -projects/
 : |--app1/